roseengineering/rfcascade/README.md

--cascade             : cascade together the two networks on top of stack -deembed             : de-embed the output of the top two networks on the stack -ideembed            : de-embed the input of the top two networks on the stack
+-cascade             : cascade together the two networks on top of stack -deembed             : de-embed the output of the top two networks on the stack -ideembed            : de-embed the input of the top two networks on the stack -swap                : swap the top two networks on the stack

--cbg                 : transform network on top of stack into a common-base arrangement -ccd                 : transform network on top of stack into a common-collector arrangement -lift <complex>      : lift network on top of stack from ground and insert an impedance, j required -lift <henries>      : lift network on top of stack from ground and insert an inductor -unilateral          : match network on top of stack and then isolate its input and output

--short <complex>     : push an shorted shunt stub onto stack.
--open <complex>      : push an opened shunt stub onto stack.
--tline <complex>     : push a transmission line onto stack.
--series <complex>    : push a series resistor onto stack -shunt <complex>     : push a shunt resistor onto stack -f <filename>        : push a touchstone network onto stack
+-cbg                 : transform top network into a common-base arrangement -ccd                 : transform top network into a common-collector arrangement -lift <complex>      : lift top network from ground and insert an impedance -lift <henries>      : lift top network from ground and insert an inductor -unilateral          : match top network and isolate its input and output -short <complex>     : cascade top network with a shorted shunt stub -open <complex>      : cascade top network with an opened shunt stub -tline <complex>     : cascade top network with a transmission line -series <complex>    : cascade top network with a series resistor -shunt <complex>     : cascade top network with a shunt resistor -flip                : flip S11 and S22 of top network -copy                : copy top of stack

 -gs <complex>        : set the source gamma for matching -zs <complex>        : set the source impedance for matching -gl <complex>        : set the load gamma for matching -zl <complex>        : set the load impedance for matching

--swap                : swap the top two networks on the stack -copy                : copy top of stack
--pass                : push a pass-through network onto stack -block               : push an isolation network onto stack -flip                : flip S11 and S22
+-f <filename>        : push a touchstone network onto stack -pass                : push a pass-through network onto stack -block               : push an isolation network onto stack
 ```

 Complex numbers can also be entered in 'polar' notation.
 Use a '/' to separate the magnitude and